mohamedi/investment-foundations/03-Basics.md

-## Notion of scarcity
+## Scarcity

 * Economics is by and large study of scarce resources and how well we allocate them.
-Scarce resource: fish eggs vs Free resources: Air(o2) in our planet
+Scarce resource: fish eggs vs Free resources: Air(o2) in our planet.
+Money on the contrast is
+NOT a scarce resource

 ## Four factors of production